-Incoming seventh graders will utilize the computer lab at their elementary school to enter their elective choices into the PowerSchool.
+Incoming seventh graders will enroll using their laptops at their elementary school to enter their elective choices into PowerSchool.
 Elective courses will be entered into the PowerSchool website by each student currently enrolled in the seventh grade at Seaman Middle School.
 The courses are entered by clicking on the "Class Registration" icon and following the directions on the screen.
 Students will be informed at school of the time frame when course selection can be completed at the website.
 Computers will be available at school to complete pre-enrollment selections as needed.